CrowdDotDev/crowd.dev/README.md

 ### Self-hosted version

-To get started with self-hosting, take a look at our [self-hosting docs](https://docs.crowd.dev/docs/technical-docs/self-hosting).
+To get started with self-hosting, take a look at our [self-hosting docs](./technical-docs/development-and-deployment.md).

-#### Deployment with Kubernetes

-Our services can be deployed using Kubernetes, as well as a lightweight development environment using Docker.
-You can read more about it in our [self-hosting docs](https://docs.crowd.dev/docs/deployment).

 #### Integrations